Chang Tso-chi

 Chang was arrested and charged with rape in Taiwan in May 2013.
-He was found guilty in June 2014, was sentenced to 3 years and 10 months in prison.
+He was found guilty in June 2014 and was sentenced to 3 years and 10 months in prison.
 He was released on parole on August 17, 2017.
 He served a total of 2 years, 4 months and 7 days in prison.

 Life and career

 Chang Tso-chi was born in Chiayi.
 Both of Chang's parents migrated to Taiwan from Guangdong, Mainland China following the Chinese Nationalists' defeat in the Chinese Civil War in 1949.
 Chang started his career in the film industry as an assistant photographer and then assistant director.
 He learned his craft from renowned directors such as Hou Hsiao-hsien, Tsui Hark and Yim Ho.
 In 1988, he worked as Hou Hsiao-hsien's first assistant director on A City of Sadness.

 In 1999, his second feature Darkness and Light was screened in the Directors' Fortnight section of the 52nd Cannes Film Festival, and won the Grand Prix at the 12th Tokyo International Film Festival.
 His third feature The Best of Times was entered into the main competition section of 59th Venice International Film Festival, and won Golden Horse Award for Best Feature Film.